 - Aquileia: ancient port, archaeological site and basilica

 - Welcome lunch at Castello delle Rose di Cordovado and tour of castle

 We next drive north to one of Italy’s most beautiful towns, Cordovado, to visit Castello delle Rose di Cordovado.
-Following a welcome lunch at the castle, we meet its owner Bendetta Piccolomini, who will show us her spectacular garden.
+Here we enjoy a welcome lunch at the castle, and meet its owner Bendetta Piccolomini, who will show us her spectacular garden.
 Benedetta is a garden designer with a particular interest for biodynamic methods, healing gardens and naturalistic gardening.
 She has been restoring historical gardens in the Veneto and Friuli for many years, and is now concentrating on the maintenance and development of the garden of the Cordovado Castle, dating back to 1700.
 She has recently planted 3,000 Rosa Damascena from cuttings for her new project, which she will talk to us about and walk us through.
 After thoroughly exploring the castle’s garden, we shall return to Udine where the evening will be at leisure.
 (Overnight Udine) BL

 Day 3: Friday 17 September, Udine – Trieste – Udine